 Nirsevimab is not recommended for infants during the first 6 months of life if:

-- the infant’s mother received RSV vaccine at an appropriate time during pregnancy, and
+- the infant’s mother received RSV vaccine at an appropriate time during pregnancy, AND

 - the infant does not have a risk condition for severe RSV disease